Kestech87/Kessbot/README.md

 The first thing i did was research how to set up a chat bot in Azure.
 We must first set up the prerequisites that the chat bot would use as its basis of information.

+The bot uses source code, so we must